Global Metal Biliary Stent Market Research Report 2024

 The most common indication for biliary stenting is for treatment of obstructive jaundice from either benign or malignant causes.
 On occasion, stents are placed for management of bile leaks.
 Stents are made of either plastic or metal, and they are placed to provide internal drainage, eliminating the need for an external catheter.

-This report contains market size and forecasts of Metal Biliary Stent in China, including the following market information:
+This report contains market size and forecasts of Metal Biliary Stent in Indonesia, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Metal Biliary Stent manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Metal Biliary Stent production and consumption in China
+This report also analyses and evaluates the COVID-19 impact on Metal Biliary Stent production and consumption in Indonesia

 Total Market by Segment: